CanoeH01/DDS-Assignment/readme.md

 A PHP & MySQL web application for managing recipes, built as part of a college project.
 It features role-based permissions, ingredient management, and recipe creation.

-⚠️ **Note on Source Code**
+> [!WARNING]
-This project uses a starter MVC framework and template code provided by my lecturer, Gerry Guinane.
+> This project uses a starter MVC framework and template code provided by my lecturer, Gerry Guinane.
-All application-specific functionality (ingredients database, recipe system, and permissions) was implemented by me.
+> All application-specific functionality (ingredients database, recipe system, and permissions) was implemented by me.

 ## 🛠️ Tech Stack
 - **Language:** PHP